 2.6 Spotlight Application

 Based on the limited information Sam has thus far, he begins to prioritize his activities for the morning.
-With what is known thus far regarding his patient assignment, whom might Sam plan to see first and why?
+With what is known thus far regarding his client assignment, whom might Sam plan to see first and why?
 What principles of prioritization might be applied?

 License